richardjaee/Lockx-Contracts/docs/key-management/key-rotation.md

 1. Generate a fresh EOA (hardware wallet or key-fraction).
 2. Sign a **RotateKey** EIP-712 message with the *current* Lockx key.
-3. Call `rotateLockxKey` on-chain with the parameters below.
+3. Call `rotateLockboxKey` on-chain with the parameters below.

 ### Solidity